top of page

 The UK Chief Medical officer issues guidelines about the amount and type of physical activity you should get for optimal health.

-Each week, adults aged 19 – 64 should do:
+Each week, adults aged 19 – 64 should aim for:

 • At least 150 minutes of moderate physical activity such as brisk walking, cycling, dancing, water aerobics